The Return of the Neal Brown Television Show Marks the Start of Football Season

 The Neal Brown Television Show is back and that means one thing – Mountaineer Football has returned.

-The show can be seen via AT&T SportsNet Pittsburgh and the Nexstar Media Group stations within West Virginia and Maryland (see affiliate list below).
+The Gold and Blue Nation production can be seen via AT&T SportsNet Pittsburgh and the Nexstar Media Group stations within West Virginia and Maryland (see affiliate list below).
 Fans can tune in for an early preview of the show on Friday, Aug.
 27 at 5 p.m., on AT&T SportsNet Pittsburgh and on Saturday, Aug.
 28, at 9 a.m., ET, on Nexstar affiliates across the state.

 Mountaineer Nation can get up close and personal with coach Neal Brown.
 The television version of the Neal Brown Show is co-hosted by Mountaineer play-by-play voice Tony Caridi, with contributions from Anjelica Trinone and Nick Farrell of Gold and Blue Nation.